 DRG rates are adjusted by an update factor each federal fiscal year, which begins on October 1.
 The index used to adjust the DRG rates, known as the "hospital market basket index," gives consideration to the inflation experienced by hospitals in purchasing goods and services.
 Generally, however, the percentage increases in the DRG payments have been lower than the projected increase in the cost of goods and services purchased by hospitals.
-For federal fiscal years 2006, 2005 and 2004, the update factors were 3.7%, 3.3% and 3.4%, respectively.
-For 2007, the update factor is 3.4%.
+For federal fiscal years 2007, 2006 and 2005, the update factors were 3.4%, 3.7% and 3.3%, respectively.
+For 2008, the update factor is 3.3%.
 Hospitals are allowed to receive the full basket update if they provide the Centers for Medicare and Medicaid Services ("CMS") with specific data relating to the quality of services provided.
 The operators of our acute care hospital facilities have complied fully with this requirement and intend to comply fully in future periods.
-The APC payment rates are updated each federal fiscal year as well.
-For 2006, 2005 and 2004, the payment rate update factors were 3.7%, 3.3% and 3.4%, respectively.
-For 2007, the update factors were 3.7%, 3.3% and 2004, the payment rate update factors were 3.7%, 3.3% and 3.4%, respectively.
-For 2007, the update factors were 3.7%, 3.3% and 3.4%, respectively.
-For 2007, the update factors were 3.7%, 3.3% and 3.4%, respectively.
-For 2007, the update factors were 3.7%, 3.3% and 3.4%, respectively.
-For 2007, the update factor is 3.4%.